andreterceiro/dio-mobile-meu-tudo--npm-scripts/README.md

 Teacher explained that there is not an universal rule of naming conventions.
 But he suggested:

 - to group the scripts by context using prefixes like "test:" or "start:";
+- to separe the context by the name of the specific action by ":", but he passed an example of React that uses the charaacter "-" as separator (seemed less clear).